CancerScreeningCDS/crcsm-cds/input/pagecontent/2_background.md

 #### Interoperability Standards for CDS Integration

-The interoperability standards described in Section 6.1 have been used to define the CRCSM CDS in an open and shareable format.
+The interoperability standards described in [Section 3.3.1](3_specification.html#interoperability-standards-for-cds-definition) have been used to define the CRCSM CDS in an open and shareable format.
 This section describes additional standards which aim to help support CDS integration into a health IT system.